 Keith Pinkham served in the Vietnam war and battled severe PTSD upon return to civilian life.
 By 2013, he began having memory problems alongside severe respiratory issues.
 His breathing problems worsened and led to his death in April 2016.
-His widow Alice Pinkham agreed to donate his brain to the VA-BU-CLF Brain Bank for Chronic Traumatic Encephalopathy (CTE) research.
+His widow Alice Pinkham agreed to donate his brain to the UNITE Brain Bank for Chronic Traumatic Encephalopathy (CTE) research.
 Researchers determined Keith did not suffer from CTE but did have early signs of dementia.
 Alice wrote Keith’s story to share his Legacy as a kind, ambitious man, a Vietnam Veteran, and a loving husband.

 Keith was born in Cleveland, OH on February 23, 1951 to Frank and Frances Pinkham and was the eldest of six kids.
 Keith always liked the outdoors and it was evident growing up.
 While in school he had trouble concentrating in class due to always staring out the window looking at the birds, squirrels or anything that had to do with nature.
 He learned how to hunt and fish with his father and grandfather.
 His younger brother Kevin was his favorite hunting and fishing buddy.